prateekgargX/prateekgargX.github.io/_pages/home.md

 Since graduation, I’m interning at Aalto University under [Prof. Vikas Garg](https://scholar.google.com/citations?user=JFT_m9kAAAAJ&hl=en), where I’m working on Discrete Diffusion models.

 I am interested in developing practical and efficient models that can support a wide range of downstream tasks, as well as in exploring robust evaluation methods to better understand their capabilities and limitations.
-I am currently seeking PhD opportunities starting Fall 2026, and I am open to research internships or assistantships in the meantime.
+I am currently seeking PhD opportunities starting Fall 2026.

 You can find a list of my publications [here](https://scholar.google.com/citations?user=meuyHdkAAAAJ), and explore my projects on [my GitHub](https://github.com/prateekgargX).